Research Profile

 - Y. Nishiyama, H. Murakami, R. Suzuki, K. Oko, I. Sukeda, K. Sezaki, and Y. Kawahara, "MOCHA: Mobile Check-in Application for University Campuses Beyond COVID-19," In Proceedings of the 23rd International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing, ACM, Seoul, Republic of Korea, 2022 (Presented in a joint workshop, MobiCOVID 2022)

-- Y. Nishiyama, D. Ferreira, Y. Eigen, W. Sasaki, T. Okoshi, J. Nakazawa, A. K. Dey, and K. Sezaki, “iOS crowd-sensing won’t hurt a bit!: AWARE Framework and Sustainable Study Guideline for iOS Platform,” In: Streitz N., Konomi S. (eds) Distributed, Ambient and Pervasive Interactions.
-HCII 2020.
+- Y. Nishiyama, D. Ferreira, Y. Eigen, W. Sasaki, T. Okoshi, J. Nakazawa, A. K. Dey, and K. Sezaki, “iOS crowd-sensing won’t hurt a bit!: AWARE Framework and Sustainable Study Guideline for iOS Platform,” In: Distributed, Ambient and Pervasive Interactions (HCII 2020).
 Lecture Notes in Computer Science, vol 12203.
 Springer, Cham

 - Y. Nishiyama, T. Okoshi, T. Yonezawa, J. Nakazawa, K. Takashio, and H. Tokuda, “Towards Health Exercise Behavior Change for Teams Using Lifelog Sharing Models.,” IEEE J. Biomed.
 Heal. informatics, vol. PP, no. 99, p.
 1, Sep.
 2015.